mardix/sailor/README.md

 # Boxie

-### Deploy mutiple sites or apps on a single server
+### Deploy mutiple sites and apps on a single VPS, Digital Ocean or Linode, with a process similar to Heroku or Dokku

 <img src="./boxie.jpeg" style="width: 250px; height: auto;"></center>

 ---

-Boxie allows you to deploy multiple sites or apps, run scripts and background workers on a single server.
+Boxie allows you to deploy multiple sites or apps, run scripts and background workers on a single VPS, Digital Ocean or Linode instace.

-**Boxie** serves the same purpose as Heroku and Dokku and follow the same workflow.
+Boxie is straightforward with a process similar to Heroku or Dokku where you push code to the host via Git, and Boxie will do make sure the application gets deployed.

+Also, if it's a web app, it will assign it a SSL certificate via letsencrypt.

-**Boxie** supports deployments of:
+**Boxie** supports deployment for:

 - Python (Flask/Django/Assembly)
 - Nodejs (Express),